PostgREST/postgrest/docs/ecosystem.rst

 External Notification
 ---------------------

 These are PostgreSQL bridges that propagate LISTEN/NOTIFY to external queues for further processing.
-This allows stored procedures to initiate actions outside the database such as sending emails.
+This allows functions to initiate actions outside the database such as sending emails.

 * `pg-notify-webhook <https://github.com/vbalasu/pg-notify-webhook>`_ - trigger webhooks from PostgreSQL's LISTEN/NOTIFY
 * `pgsql-listen-exchange <https://github.com/gmr/pgsql-listen-exchange>`_ - RabbitMQ